 Director

-Dr. Charles Z. Levkoe is the Canada Research Chair in Equitable and Sustainable Food Systems, Director of the Sustainable Food Systems Lab and an Associate Professor in the Department of Health Sciences at Lakehead University.
+Dr. Charles Z. Levkoe is the Canada Research Chair in Equitable and Sustainable Food Systems, Member of the College of New Scholars, Artists and Scientists of the Royal Society of Canada, Director of the Sustainable Food Systems Lab and an Associate Professor in the Department of Health Sciences at Lakehead University.
 (Click for more)

 Students, Community Researchers and Postdoctoral Fellows